 No longer accessible by car, you’ll be crossing the charming Creamery Covered Bridge on foot, but this is really the best way to take in all the remarkable craftsmanship and restoration that has been put into this lovely covered bridge since it was first built in 1879; notice the original wood peg construction in the exposed beams!!!

-You can even pick up a little something from the Vermont Country Deli up the road beforehand and set yourself up for a delightful picnic at one of the benches alongside the bridge.
+Pick up a little something from the Vermont Country Deli up the road beforehand and set yourself up for a delightful picnic at one of the benches alongside the bridge.

 This historic covered bridge is a picture-perfect picnic spot with beautiful Whetstone Brook babbling below, and one of the reasons why Creamery Covered Bridge is a must-visit spot on one of the most scenic drives in Vermont.